by Parker Piscitello-Faye

 Interactive training → A little more engaging than an educational resource, these platforms train users to manage their own personal finances through an interactive tool (typically a webportal or app) or through in-person workshops with an expert.

-Tracking and monitoring programs → These tools help employees recognize their spending and saving habits (and, if they’re good, how they feel about them).
+Tracking and monitoring programs → Tools like Nav.it help employees recognize their spending and saving habits (and, if they’re good, how they feel about them).
 By giving users the ability to recognize how they spend, save, and pay down debt, these tools empower employees to manage their own finances and set budgeting plans that reflect their lifestyles.

 Company engagement→ Some platforms incentivize employees through company-wide competitions, awards, or events, promoting financial wellness in the workplace through engagement.